taataa/tapspace/docs/api/index.md

 Various geometries in affine space.

+All geometry models are *immutable* meaning that their state does not change and new objects are returned instead.
+For example, `vec.rotateBy(PI)` does not change `vec` but returns a new rotated vector.

 Each geometry provides methods to transit it between affine elements, meaning that its coordinates can be mapped and represented in the coordinate systems of other elements.